vimalmenon/backend.completeautomate/README.md

 - [ ] YouTube Metadata suggester need one more Stage For Correction or (put in pending stage for correction)
+  - [ ] Promote the YouTube MetaData to Next Step
 - [ ] Find trending topic in a niche (YouTube, Google, other Social Media)
   - [ ] Use Google Trends
   - [ ] YouTube Idea suggester